 Finally, obtaining consent doesn’t specifically require “signed consent”; rather, you are required to have a record that informed consent was provided.
 This can be as simple as a check box, a declaration or a simple clear statement in your documentation.
 Similarly, it is as crucial for you to document if consent is withdrawn.

 Q4: One of the care homes I work in is a privately run facility and I have a contract with them to provide dietitian services.
 I am being requested to contact the families of residents when I make diet changes.
 Should I assume “blanket consent” has been given by the families simply because they admitted their loved one to the facility?
 Some of the residents have dementia so they are unable to give consent.

 As you are a private practice dietitian, Policy QA-03 Privacy Legislation for Private Practitioners and its Guidelines both apply to you and give you some useful background information to consider.

-Regardless of whether the facility is private (and you are a private practitioner there) or part of a Health Authority (and you are an employee there), the first question to ask yourself is “What is the capacity of your residents?”.
+Regardless of whether the facility is private (and you are a private practitioner there) or part of a Health Authority (and you are an employee there), the first question to ask yourself is “What is the capacity of the residents?”.
 Some of them have dementia, which means they may not be capable of making their own medical decisions.
 In this case, it would be appropriate for you to communicate proposed changes to and obtain consent for a revised nutrition plan of care, such as a change in therapeutic diet, with the Power of Attorney, or Substitute Decision Maker.
-For a resident that is capable of making his/her own medical decisions, you are not able to provide any information to the resident’s family without consent from the resident.
+For a resident that is capable of making their own medical decisions, you are not able to provide any information to the resident’s family without consent from the resident.